pvp-bot/demoparse/README.md

 coh demo parser for team arena matches
 message me (xhiggy) on discord if you have questions
+I usually find some bugs whenever I use this, so it's an ongoing process of work and fine tuning

 ## notes